-The net investment, after deducting grants received, totaled \in 5,199 thousand in 2018 (\notin 2,038 thousand in 2017).
-The Group's main environmental investments in the production process in 2018 were designed to reduce power consumption and so help combat climate change.
+The net investment, after deducting grants received, totaled \in 9,183 thousand in 2019 (\in 5,199 thousand in 2018).
+The scope of this indicator does not include foreign companies.
+The Group's main environmental investments in the production process were designed to reduce power consumption and so help combat climate change.